A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Approach

+The goal of Sem-Enc is to extract semantics from the input video and encode it into a compact bitstream.
+Specifically, we first adaptively extract the semantic feature from each single frame by conditioning the video stream, and then utilize temporal fusion operations to aggregate these frame-level features into a video-level feature, which are then encoded into the semantic stream.

-\textbf{Overall architecture.} As shown in Fig.~\ref{fig_csgfm} (a), Enc-Net follows a two-pathway architecture.
-One is the feature encoding pathway taking the video frame $X^i$ as input, and the other one is the difference map stream.
-Both the two pathways include four stages, each of which includes a downsampling CNN denoted as ${Down}$ with downscaling ratio two in terms of spatial scale.
-After each block, the features output from the two pathways are fused by a lateral connection module, \textit{i.e.}, difference-guided fusion module (D-GFM).
-These steps can be formulated as:
+\textbf{Single frame feature extraction.} We exploit the video compression difference map $D := X - \tilde{X}$ to guide the feature extraction procedure, which aims to eliminate the redundancies between the video stream and the semantic stream.
+As shown in Fig.~\ref{fig_csgfm} (a), the network architecture follows a dual-pathway scheme, \textit{i.e.}, a feature encoding pathway, and a difference encoding pathway.
+Both two pathways include four stages.
+After each stage, the features from the two pathways are inter-fused via a difference-guided fusion module (DGFM).
+The procedure can be formulated as follows,

-where $i$ indicates the frame index, the parameters of ${Down}$ are not shared across the two pathways.
-The frame features $x_4$ output from the last stage (the $4th$ stage) are further processed by a light-weight 3D CNN to remove the inter-frame redundancy between the consecutive frames, producing the video-level feature, which is ultimately encoded as the analytic stream $\mathcal{S}$ by an entropy encoder.
-The 3D CNN consists of two stacking 3D convolutions with spatial-temporal kernel size 5 and group number 32.

-\textbf{D-GFM:} D-GFM is introduced to fuse the features in two pathways, enabling them to cooperate with each other, as shown in Fig.~\ref{fig_csgfm} (b).
-The fusion procedure consists of three sub-steps:
+where $i$ indicates the frame index, $l \in [0,3]$ denotes the stage index, and ${Down}$ represents the three-layer CNNs with spatially downscaling ratio two.
+The difference pathway is four times lightweight than the feature pathway in terms of the channel number of convolutions, due to the sparsity of difference signal.
+The parameters of the two pathways are not shared.

+\textbf{Temporal fusion.} The ultimate-stage features $x_4$ (of all frames) are further processed by a lightweight 3D CNN to remove the inter-frame redundancy, producing the video-level semantic feature $\mathcal{S}\in \mathbb{R}^{T \times 256 \times \frac{H}{32} \times \frac{H}{32}}$, where $T$ and $H \times W$ are the temporal length and the spatial scale of the input video.
+The 3D CNN consists of two stacking 3D group convolutions with spatial-temporal kernel size five.
+We use causal convolution~\cite{carreira2018massively} for the temporal axis, so that information from future frames does not leak into the processing of the current frame, which is necessary for uni-directional compression modes such as low-delay mode with P frames (LDP).
+The temporally causal convolution-based aggregation network operates as an auto-regressive model, so that the semantic feature $\mathcal{S}^i = \mathcal{S}[i]$ of the $i$-th frame is aggregated from the information of all preceding frames.

+\textbf{Entropy coding.} First, a fully factorized parametric density model~\cite{balle2018variational} is adopted to fit the real distribution of $\mathcal{S}$.
+Then, adaptive arithmetic coding algorithm~\cite{langdon1984introduction} is applied to encode $\mathcal{S}$ into the semantic stream.

+\textbf{Difference-guided fusion module (DGFM).} As shown in Fig.~\ref{fig_csgfm} (b), DGFM inter-fuses the features from the two pathways of Sem-Enc by leveraging the attention mechanism.
+Additionally, we incorporate the region-adaptive dynamic convolution to extract the region-specific semantic representation with high flexibility.
+DGFM consists of three sub-modules: